-Scoring systems for rating cigars and other items vary greatly.
+Scoring systems for rating cigars, beer and other items vary greatly.
 There are 5 points scales, 10 point scales, 100 point scales and then a combination of other rating type systems.
-Each of them have their plusses and minuses.
+Each of them have their pluses and minuses.
 Primarily focusing on the point rating systems, here are some thoughts on the three most popular systems.

 5 Point System: This system is a bit limiting with only a 5 point range to convey great to bad.
 Some 5 point systems then utilize half points to increase the range of scoring, but in that regard, why not just use a 10 point system?
 For most of the people that use this scale, you’re going to find the majority of things scoring in the 3 to 5 point range.

 10 Point System: We tend to feel that the 10 point rating system works the best.
 A 10 point scale is easily understood and gives a good range between the highest and lowest scores.
 For most of the people that use this scale, you’re going to find the majority of things scoring in the 7 to 10 point range.

 100 Point System: This is one of the most popular scoring systems as it’s used by some of the high profile review organizations/publications around cigars, wine, beer and spirits.
 Most people have seen it and understand the concept behind it.
 This is the scoring system that we dislike the most.
 The reason for our dislike is that on a scale that has the greatest range of options of scoring, most entities that use it only utilize 10% to 25% of the scale.
 If most everything that gets rated ends up between a 72 and a 97, why have all of the other numbers?
 Why don’t you see anything scoring a 35?
 Is there nothing that deserves that score, or if there is, is it just not being published?
 All questions we have that we’ve yet to find the answers to.
 If you know or have theories, we’d love to hear.